niconicosette/re/readme.txt

-most projects in this repository no longer being maintained & may no longer be working. some may be active and used for testing.
+this repo is a chronicle of what happens when you give javascript to a child. most projects in this repository no longer being maintained and may no longer work!